 The decisions in Torr and Spowage are complementary.
 It would not be equitable to apply one without taking into account the other, particularly as the later decision (Spowage) has a direct impact in some circumstances on the scope of the application of the earlier decision (Torr).

-Consequently whilst HMRC has already issued guidance (EIM33104 - EIM33109) in February 2009 in relation to the Torr decision, and in particular how it should be applied for 2008/09 onwards, that guidance has been revised to take account of the later decision in Spowage as well.
+Consequently, whilst HMRC has already issued guidance (EIM33104 to EIM33109) in February 2009 in relation to the Torr decision, and in particular how it should be applied for tax years 2008 to 2009 onwards, that guidance has been revised to take account of the later decision in Spowage as well.
 The later decision in Spowage provides further clarity in relation to the earlier decision in Torr.

-As HMRC has stated already that the Torr decision will apply for claims to SED from 2008/09 onwards, the clarification in Spowage of certain aspects of the Torr decision will also apply for claims to SED for 2008/09 onwards (see EIM33105 and EIM33106).
+As HMRC has stated already that the Torr decision will apply for claims to SED from tax years 2008 to 2009 onwards, the clarification in Spowage of certain aspects of the Torr decision will also apply for claims to SED for tax years 2008 to 2009 onwards (see EIM33105 and EIM33106).